Functional Capacity Evaluations are a better tool for you than for ICBC because it helps prove your personal injury claim

-Functional Capacity Evaluations are helpful in judging whether you are able to perform your pre-accident employment duties.
+Functional Capacity Evaluations are helpful in judging whether you can perform your pre-accident employment duties.
 If you have been able to return to your pre-accident employment, a favorable result from a Functional Capacity Evaluation can still help to establish a loss of capacity claim.
 This would be the case if the testing process showed that you are unable to perform all jobs and duties that you would otherwise have been able to do had you not been injured.

-In performing the evaluation, the OT assesses your capacity to do certain activities and then reviews the type of job you did before the accident based on statistics from the Canadian government.
-If your work capacity does not meet the job duties described by the government then the OT would find that you are not competitively employable to do that job.
+In performing the evaluation, the OT assesses your capacity to perform certain activities and then reviews the type of job you did before the accident based on statistics from the Canadian government.
+If your work capacity does not meet the job duties described by the government statistics, then the OT would find that you are not competitively employable to do that job.

 In terms of when to have a Functional Capacity Evaluation, this test is best performed at a point when ICBC or the disability carrier is pressuring you about returning to work.
-If you have a favorable test result, which shows your physical capacity does not allow you to work, how can ICBC or the disability carrier cut off the short-term benefits?
+If you have a favorable test result, which shows your physical capacity does not allow you to work, how can ICBC or the disability carrier cut off the disability benefits?

 The other time when a Functional Capacity Evaluation should be performed is within six months of a trial date or a few months in advance of an attempt to settle your claim with ICBC.

 Unfortunately, Functional Capacity Evaluations are expensive and usually cost in the order of $4,000-$6,000.
 MSP does not cover this expense and it is unlikely ICBC will cover the cost upfront either.
 You can fund the assessment yourself or find a lawyer that will fund it.
 Fortunately, the cost of the Functional Capacity Evaluation will almost always be recoverable from ICBC at the end of the claim as a “disbursement”.